oroinc/documentation/user/back-office/marketing/customer-login-pages/index.rst

    .. image:: /user/img/marketing/customer_login_pages/logo.png
       :alt: Logo added to the login page

-   To remove selected logo, click |IcRemove| next to uploaded file.
+   Click |IcRemove| next to the uploaded file to remove the selected logo.

 7. To add a **Background Image**, click *Choose File* next to the **Background Image** field and select a background picture for the login page.